joniturunen/blurby/README.md

 ### Initializing database

+The application now checks if a `BLURBY_DB_FILE` environment variable is set.
+If it is, it uses that as a DB file.
+If the file is missing but the path is valid it creates the db file.

-To create a blank Sqlite for the app use the `python ./app/setup_database.py` command.
+Manually: To create a blank Sqlite DB for the app use the `python ./app/setup_database.py` command.

 ## Using docker